Social Justice as the Heart of Bristol’s Health Initiatives

 Learning by Doing: A Career Shaped by Opportunity

 Katrina’s journey began with a broad interest in social policy but quickly found focus in hands-on community roles, tackling issues from drugs and alcohol to teenage pregnancy.
 Early jobs straddling local authority and the NHS provided vital experience in partnership working, the cornerstone of effective public health.
 A pivotal chapter came when Katrina joined the Department of Health’s Alcohol Harm Reduction national support team, learning the power of peer review, evidence-based recommendations, and immediate action to support communities.
-“I absolutely loved that job… it was a great team to work in,” Katrina recalls, emphasizing the value of both structure and adaptability in public health work.
+“I absolutely loved that job… it was a great team to work in,” Katrina recalls, emphasising the value of both structure and adaptability in public health work.

 Rapid Rise to Leadership